restful-ma/rest-ruler/README.md

 # RESTRuler

 The RESTRuler CLI is a tool that can evaluate RESTful APIs on the basis of design rule violations.
-These violations are based on the design rules from Mark Massé's book ["REST API Design Rulebook"](https://www.oreilly.com/library/view/rest-api-design/9781449317904/)
+These violations are based on the design rules from Mark Massé's book [REST API Design Rulebook](https://www.oreilly.com/library/view/rest-api-design/9781449317904/).
-Currently, RESTRuler can parse the following RESTful API description languages:
+Currently, RESTRuler can parse the following Web API description languages:

 * [OpenAPI v2](https://swagger.io/specification/v2/)
 * [OpenAPI v3](https://github.com/OAI/OpenAPI-Specification)